astorfi/attention-guided-sparsity/README.rst

   * Does the evaluation while training is running.
   * Continue training up to 100000 steps.

-**NOTE:** *If you are using a virtual environment which contain TensorFLow, make sure to activate it before running the model.*
+**NOTE:** *If you are using a virtual environment which contains TensorFLow, make sure to activate it before running the model.*

 --------
 Results
 --------

-The below figure depicts a comparison at different level of sparsity.
+The below figure depicts a comparison at different levels of sparsity.
 As it can be observed from the figure, our method demonstrates its superiority in higher levels of sparsity.
 We named our proposed method as **Guided** **Structured** **Sparsity** (**GSS**).